 [FOR ALL]

 How was this conceived?
 For example, was it based on research evidence, personal or institutional experience?
-[1-2]
+[Map to Research Question 1-2]

 Was this something your organization had wanted to offer in the past but had been unable to offer due to budget constraints?
-[1-2]
+[Map to Research Question 1-2]

 Do you believe that <<list element/enhancement>> had a substantial effect on your program?
-[4-1]
+[Map to Research Question 4-1]

 Did it have a lasting effect on the way your organization performed its operations (an effect that lasted after the grant was over)?
-[4-1]
+[Map to Research Question 4-1]

 [IF YES] How were the operations affected?
-[4-2]
+[Map to Research Question 4-2]

 Did it have a lasting effect on any administrative policies (an effect that lasted after the grant was over)?
-[4-1]
+[Map to Research Question 4-1]

 [IF YES] How were these policies affected?
-[4-2]
+[Map to Research Question 4-2]

 Did the project as a whole, or any elements or enhancements created under the project, continue after the LB21 funds were expended?
-[3-1, 3-2]
+[Map to Research Questions 3-1, 3-2]

 FOLLOW UP:

 [IF YES] How long did the project as a whole continue after the LB21 funds were expended?
-[3-1, 3-2]
+[Map to Research Questions 3-1, 3-2]

 [IF THE PROJECT DID NOT CONTINUE AS A WHOLE] How long did any of the elements or enhancements continue?
-[3-1, 3-2]
+[Map to Research Questions 3-1, 3-2]

 We’ve talked about <<list all elements and enhancements>>.
 Were any of the features we have discussed today eliminated after the LB21 grant funds were expended and the grant was over?
-[3-1, 3-2]
+[Map to Research Questions 3-1, 3-2]

 Why were they eliminated?
-[3-1, 3-2]
+[Map to Research Questions 3-1, 3-2]

 Were any of these features sustained after the LB21 grant funds were expended and the grant was over?
-[3-1, 3-2]
+[Map to Research Questions 3-1, 3-2]

 10.1.
 Let’s start with those that were related to the diversity goal.
 You reported <<list these>>.
-[GO THROUGH FOLLOW UP] [3-2]
+[GO THROUGH FOLLOW UP] [Map to Research Question 3-2]

 10.2.
 Let’s move on to those that were not related to diversity.
 You reported <<list these>>.
-[GO THROUGH FOLLOW UP] [3-2]
+[GO THROUGH FOLLOW UP] [Map to Research Question 3-2]

 FOLLOW UP:

 Which of these were sustained?
-[3-2]
+[Map to Research Question 3-2]

 [IF THE PROGRAM AS A WHOLE IS NAMED] Why do you believe that the program was sustained?
-[3-1, 3-2]
+[Map to Research Questions 3-1, 3-2]

 [FOR EACH ELEMENT OR ENHANCEMENT NAMED] Why do you believe that <<list element/enhancement>> was sustained?
-[3-3]
+[Map to Research Question 3-3]

 How was this program sustained?
-[3-3]
+[Map to Research Question 3-3]

 [PRIMERS IF NEEDED] For example resources, partnerships, collaborations, internal or external funding.

 What outcomes were observed as a result of sustaining these programs?
-[3-2]
+[Map to Research Question 3-2]

 [PRIMERS] For example, increased employment opportunities for individual participants, better service to customers, additional funding or increased national or regional recognition for the institution.

 Were there any significant outcomes of the continuing education opportunities offered under this grant project?
-[1-1]
+[Map to Research Question 1-1]

 FOLLLOW UP: